The Puglia Culinary Tour

 This morning we visit the local markets.
 The weekly market is a key feature of life in small towns here.
 With our chef we work our way through the market purchasing a range of produce for using in today’s lunch preparation.
 All fresh, local and in season – the term here for the most locally grown produce is 'kilometro zero'.

-Back at the masseria we work with the chef to develop a lunch fitting for our final day celebrations.
-And as well as the ingredients sourced at the market, we also go foraging in the nearby fields for wild greens and herbs.
+We work with the chef to develop a lunch - and as well as the ingredients sourced at the market, we also go foraging in the nearby fields for wild greens and herbs.
 In Puglia there are a wide range of plants that grow naturally on the fields and rocky borders that add a unique touch to dishes.
 Often these wild foods have excellent health giving properties.

 Meals: Breakfast and Lunch (three courses with wine included)